Niurouxing/TheWanderingHevno/code_collection.md

-from __future__ import annotations from uuid import uuid4, UUID from typing import Dict, Any, List, Optional from pydantic import BaseModel, Field from datetime import datetime, timezone
+from __future__ import annotations from uuid import uuid4, UUID from typing import Dict, Any, List, Optional from pydantic import BaseModel, Field, ConfigDict from datetime import datetime, timezone

 from backend.models import GraphCollection